 You deserve fair compensation for your injuries and related damages.
 It helps to know that insurance companies are required to handle your claim fairly and in a reasonable amount of time.

 Be aware of your state’s prompt-payment laws and unfair claim settlement rules, which establish the time frame in which an insurance company must pay you for your damages.

 If you’ve been in an accident, it’s a good idea to consult with an experienced personal injury attorney before deciding to handle your own insurance claim.

+Based on the severity of your injuries, you can expect a range of average settlement amounts for car accident claims.
 An attorney can find out exactly how much money is available to cover your damages.
 The insurance company won’t voluntarily tell you the at-fault driver’s policy limits.

 A skilled attorney knows where and how to look for all the funds available for your compensation.
 For example, an at-fault driver may have an umbrella policy, or a teen driver may have coverage through both divorced parents’ policies.

 Most injury attorneys offer free consultations for car accident victims.
 Many attorneys will take your case on a contingency basis, meaning they won’t get paid unless your case settles or you win an award in court.

 Don’t let the big insurance companies win.
 There’s no cost or obligation to find out how an attorney can help you today.

 Find out now with a FREE case review from an attorney…